 Aluminum comes back into play in this regard, as Lexus built in an internal “web-lattice aluminum structure” into the LC and LS which includes aluminum spars over struts and is designed to help beat crash tests, according to Durand.
 (Again, certainly not something you want to corrode.)

-The OEM also describes laser-screw welding as making a steel-aluminum front suspension tower design possible on the LC, and we’d wager this joining would carry over to the suspension features described above on the LS.
+The OEM also describes laser-screw welding as making a steel-aluminum front suspension tower design possible on the LC, and it’s possible this joining would carry over to the suspension features described above on the LS.

 “The use of self-piercing riveting allows these different metals to be securely joined where traditional welding methods are unsuitable: in place of spot-welding, the material is pierced on its upper side only,” Lexus wrote in December 2016 when unveiling the LC Coupe.